Akshaya804/SCT_WD_2/README.md

 # SCT_WD_2
-A Scientific Calculator Web Application built using HTML, CSS, and JavaScript as part of SkillCraft Technology Web Development Internship – Task 2.
+# Scientific Calculator Web Application

+This project was developed as part of my internship at SkillCraft Technology.

+## Features
+- Scientific functions
+- Keyboard support
+- Error handling